CBD Tolerance: Can Patients Build Tolerance to CBD?

 THC is the main psychedelic substance present in marijuana.
 It is the reason why one may feel "stoned" when they ingest it.

-If you use it for a longer period of time, you will slowly start building a tolerance.
+If medical patients use it for a longer period of time, they will slowly start building a tolerance.
 So much so, that some users stop getting high after a while and need increased quantities to feel a kick.

 There are lots of things to be considered when it comes to THC tolerance.
 Every individual will develop a different tolerance depending on their physiology.